 The guidance cautions that other tax principles may apply.

-Therefore careful planning must be done in advance should you wish to structure your attorney fees!
+Therefore careful planning must be done in advance should you wish to structure your attorney fees or use a deferred compensation payment plan!
 There's no reason to feel intimidated by this, but don't wait until the last minute!
 We can help you.
 Call 4structures.com, LLC toll-free at 888-325-8640!

 Generally an attorney or law firm can structure a portion (or all) of their fees when: